MozillaFoundation/foundation.mozilla.org/README.md

 ### Installing Invoke

-We recommend that you install Invoke using [pipx](https://pypi.org/project/pipx/).
+We recommend that you install Invoke using [pipx](https://pypi.org/project/pipx/), but any Python package manager should work (pip, poetry, etc).

 ### Check your environment